Nordix/contour-community/GOVERNANCE.md

 * **Reviewer:** Review contributions from other members.
 * **Maintainers**: The Contour project leaders.
 They are responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
 * **SIG members/owner**: Members of a specific SIG are responsible for the work within that SIG topic, and SIG owners are responsible for driving the efforts within a SIG.
+* **Helm chart maintainers**: Responsible for maintaining the Helm charts for deploying Contour.

 ### Reviewer
 Reviewers are able to review code for quality and correctness on some part of a subproject.
 They are knowledgeable about both the codebase and software engineering principles.